nais/doc/docs/how-to-guides/persistence/postgres.md

     Also remember to delete the `google-sql-appname`-secret from the cluster, so new secrets are generated for the cloned database.
     After this you can update your `nais.yaml`-file to use the instance name of the cloned database instead of the old ones.
     Remeber to delete the old database when you are finished.

+### Cloud Sql Conditions messages

+#### Invalid request: backup retention should be >= transaction log retention

+???+ faq "Answer"
+    This error occurs when the backup retention is set to a value lower than the transaction log retention.
+    The backup retention should be equal to or greater than the transaction log retention.
+    You can fix this by setting the `retainedBackups` to a value equal to or greater than the transaction log retention or by setting the `transactionLogRetentionDays` to a value lower than the backup retention.
+    This can be configured in the [NAIS manifest](../../reference/application-spec.md#gcpsqlinstances).